JujaLabs/docs/architecture/teams/readme.md

 # Teams
-JuJa Team consists of four users with various expirience in Java.
+JuJa Team consists of four users with various experience in Java.
 Goal is in mutual support in study process to the end of the course.

 ## Technical characteristics of the project: